Aaron Sanchez (baseball): Houston Astros

 On July 31, 2019, Sanchez was traded to the Houston Astros, along with Joe Biagini and Cal Stevenson, for outfielder Derek Fisher.

 In his debut with the Astros on August 3, Sanchez pitched the first six innings of a combined no-hitter against the Seattle Mariners.
 On August 20, Sanchez left the game early with right pectoral discomfort.
-An MRI revealed a torn capsule in his right shoulder, and Jeff Luhnow announced on September 5 that Sanchez would miss the rest of the 2019 season and possibly the 2020 season as well.
+An MRI revealed a torn capsule in his right shoulder, and general manager Jeff Luhnow announced on September 5 that Sanchez would miss the rest of the 2019 season and possibly the 2020 season as well.

 San Francisco Giants

-On February 21, 2021, after sitting out the coronavirus-shortened 2020 season due to injury, Sanchez agreed to a one-year, $4M contract with the San Francisco Giants.
+On February 21, 2021, after sitting out the coronavirus-shortened 2020 season due to injury, Sanchez signed a one-year, $4 million contract with the San Francisco Giants.
 On June 20, he was placed on the 60-day injured list with right bicep tightness.
 On August 8, Sanchez was designated for assignment.
 On August 13, he was placed on unconditional release waivers by the Giants.
 Through nine games with the Giants (seven starts, two relief outings), Sanchez pitched 35 1/3 innings with a 3.06 ERA and a WHIP of 1.33.